 However, it’s important to know that there are different commission models and you need to know them to calculate commission.
 Some companies provide agents with bonuses once they reach a certain revenue threshold.
 Meanwhile, others base the commission calculation on base salaries.

 So, if you want to know the ideal commission structure for your sales agents, keep reading this article.
-We’ll share the pros and cons of each type of commission while discussing applicable team sizes and industries.
+We’ll share the pros and cons of each type of commission while discussing applicable team sizes and industries and explain how to calculate commission for each type.

 Calculate Commission Using Formulas Below

 Before you proceed, make sure you know the guidelines for commission taxes in your state, city, province, or country.
 You’ll have to calculate taxes on commission pay when you’re managing payroll.
-In any case, here are the different types of commission:
+In any case, here are the different types of commission and how different commission types can be tailored to fit various business needs:

 Formula: